last updated: 1/22/19

 Choice of Entry-Level Pilot Certificate

 Each type of entry-level pilot certificate has different minimum training requirements.
-Your total costs will depend on whether you choose to pursue a sport pilot, recreational pilot, or private pilot certificate.
+Your minimum total costs will directly depend on whether you choose to pursue a sport pilot, recreational pilot, or private pilot certificate.
 Read more about these options on the entry-level pilot certificates page.

 Rental and Instruction Rates